eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 **Verifies the authenticity of the Wallet Unit**

-As shown in figure 6, a PID Provider or an Attestation Provider downloads the Wallet Provider Trusted List(s) it needs from the relevant Trusted List Provider(s), possibly after having located them via the Commission common trust infrastructure.
+As shown in Figure 6, a PID Provider or an Attestation Provider downloads the Wallet Provider Trusted List(s) it needs from the relevant Trusted List Provider(s), possibly after having located them via the Commission common trust infrastructure.

 Note that for PID Providers it is not mandatory to possess all Wallet Provider Trusted Lists, if there are multiple.
 This is because it is not mandatory for a PID Provider to accept all certified Wallet Solutions in the EUDI Wallet ecosystem.
 Each PID Provider  will choose which Trusted Lists they need to subscribe to.
 This is different for Attestation Providers: they must accept all Wallet Solutions and hence must possess all Wallet Provider Trusted Lists.